When working with databases, besides how we structure the data, the most important part is how we retrieve and manipulate information.

 - Delete: Delete records.

-Queries in EF are primarily performed using LINQ (Language Integrated Query)
+Queries in EF are primarily performed through LINQ (Language Integrated Query)

-Entity Framework offers several ways to perform READ queries, from basic to more advanced.
+Entity Framework offers several ways to perform READ queries, from basic to more advanced ones.
 These are the most common:

 var students = context.Students.ToList();